griddb/griddb/README.md

 ## Quick start (Using RPM or DEB)

-  We have confirmed the operation on CentOS 7.6 and Ubuntu 18.04.
+  We have confirmed the operation on CentOS 7.6, Ubuntu 18.04 and openSUSE Leap 15.1.

 Note:
 -  When you install this package, a gsadm OS user are created in the OS.
   Execute the operating command as the gsadm user.
 - You don't need to set environment vatiable GS_HOME and GS_LOG.
+- The packages for Ubuntu and openSUSE don't include trigger function.

 ### Install